 To share results and enable collaboration, @‑mention your colleagues in your notebook entries.

 The @‑mentioning feature also allows you to tag other members of your organization in your notebook entries.
-Rachael recommends using this feature when you want to share notes or data with your collaborators.
+Trey recommends using this feature when you want to share notes or data with your collaborators.
 The collaborators who are mentioned in the entry will receive an email notification.

 The data tables that you create in your notebook entries can handle formulas.
 Better yet, formulas can be used to make calculations across multiple tables in the same notebook entry.
-Trey recommends taking advantage of dynamic, cross-table calculations to carry data throughout different experimental steps.
+Rachael recommends taking advantage of dynamic, cross-table calculations to carry data throughout different experimental steps.

 To quickly navigate to parts of a notebook entry, use headers and enable the Table of Contents.